A Hitman Jake story by Preston Pairo

 Jake assumed it was a rhetorical question—an ice-breaker before getting to the business at hand, which, given Jake’s line of work, would be the identity of whoever the man wanted Jake to kill.

 Jake wasn’t much for small talk but was trying to adjust to how the world had changed.
 Everyone now seemed to want to talk everything to death—in some cases, literally.
 But Grace was always telling Jake he had to be more understanding.
-Not to mention customer relations.
+He had to consider customer relations.
 If someone felt the need to talk a little before hiring him, he should be compassionate enough to listen.

 Jake didn’t see it that way but loved Grace dearly and found that, more times than not, she was right.
 So instead of glaring at the man in response to the question whether he liked baseball (the way he would have a year or so ago) Jake replied: “Not really.”

 “I love baseball,” the man responded.
 “It’s been my favorite sport since I was a boy.”
 He spoke with a sense of heartbreak and gulped between sentences.
 The way his mouth pressed into a forced smile made it seem as if he was suppressing the urge to sob.
 “Such a wonderful sport.”
-Seated in a cane chair at the smeary window of his ramshackle attic apartment, the man looked out onto Calvert Street, near the ailing heart of Baltimore City.
+Seated in a cane chair at the smeary window of his ramshackle attic apartment, the man looked out onto Calvert Street.

 The man who loved baseball was in his late 30’s, thin, and underfed.
 His head of black hair was not just uncombed but of uneven lengths, as though he was his own reckless barber.
 His name was Jerry Adair.